dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-4/index.md

 Now we got it all working again and we feel well accomplished and [like a person who knows where their towel is](https://hitchhikers.fandom.com/wiki/Towel).

-After a short break during which we marveled at the how far we've already come, let's now allow the player to walk into a beast and die.
+After a short break during which we marveled at how far we've already come, let's now allow the player to walk into a beast and die.

 ## A Step Too Far